Scias/plasma-advancedreboot/README.md

 # Advanced Reboot Plasmoid for Plasma 6

-Extremely simple Plasmoid for KDE Plasma 6 and above that quickly allows you to reboot into Windows or to your motherboard's EFI menu.
+Extremely simple Plasmoid for KDE Plasma 6 that allows you to quickly reboot into Windows or to your motherboard's EFI menu.

 ## Requirements